2020 Tour — Frequently Asked Questions

 When does the ticket selection take place?

-Will you contact me to tell me if I was or was not selected for tickets?
+Will you contact me to tell me if I was or was not selected as a ticket winner?

-If I am selected to receive tickets, when will I receive them?
+If I win tickets, when will I receive them?

 Will tickets be available at the event?